 We live overseas and have for decades.
 My son, who is 13, has never lived in the United States.
 Expats are fond of saying that we’re all running from something.
 At a party once a woman told me that she starts to breath out and relax when she’s on the ferry to Islesboro, Maine, where we keep a house.
 I replied, without thinking, that I do exactly the same thing every time I step into the Istanbul Airport.
 She said, “You have to leave the country?!”
 Yeah.
 Yeah I do.

 We’d been on a 3 week vacation in the British West Indies (from summer in Qatar).
 My husband checks his email, asks me to step outside.
-Our seven-year-old is Lego-ing.
+Our seven-year-old is Lego-ing after beating the crap out of us in Monopoly.
 I’m making lunch.
 I go out, sit on the porch.
 “It’s your mother,” he says.
 My mother.
 A woman I haven’t seen in 14 years, a woman who sent me to live with my father when I was 13.
 I’m 49.

 I have a number to call.
 I call, from Cayman Brac, sitting on a plastic beach chair outside our rented pink stilt house.
 “This is Aimée Steiner.”